SE::Google::Suggest - Google Search Suggestion Scraper

 Initial text:

-In the results file name, simply change the file extension to csv.
+In the results file name, you just need to change the file extension to csv.

 To make the "Initial text" option available in the Task Editor, you need to activate "More options".
-In the "Initial text" field, enter the column names separated by commas and leave the second row blank.
+In "Initial text", we write the column names separated by commas and leave the second line empty.

 Keyword competition